whl1729/read/computer/shell/use/05_sed.md

 - `l` Lists nonprinting characters
 - `p` Prints lines
 - `n` Reads the next input line and starts processing the newline with the next command rather than the first command
+- `N` Appends the next input line and starts processing the newline with the next command rather than the first command
 - `q` Quits or exits sed
 - `r` Reads lines from a file
 - `!` Applies the command to all lines except the selected ones